Generic Name: cabazitaxel (ka-baz-i-TAX-el) (Intravenous route)

 Medicines used to treat cancer are very strong and can have many unwanted effects.
 Before receiving this medicine, make sure you understand all the risks and benefits.
 It is important for you to work closely with your doctor during your treatment.

 This medicine is usually given together with oral prednisone.
 Your doctor will tell you how much prednisone to take and how often.

-You may also receive other medicines (eg, allergy medicine, steroids, or H2 blocker) to help prevent allergic reactions and nausea from the injection.
+You may also receive other medicines (eg, allergy medicine, steroids, or H2 blocker) to help prevent allergic reactions, nausea, and vomiting from the injection.

 Precautions while using Jevtana